-In the event of a submarine accident, one of the Navy’s two deep submergence rescue vehicles (DSRVs) could be deployed to rescue survivors anywhere in the world.
-DSRVs Mystic and Avalon provided rapid-response submarine rescue capability to the U.S. Navy from 1977 to 2008.
+Deep submergence rescue vehicle (DSRV) Mystic provided rapid-response submarine rescue capability to the U.S. Navy from 1970 to 2008.
+In the event of a submarine accident, Mystic or her sister submersible Avalon could be deployed rescue survivors anywhere in the world.
 Although now retired, they remain two of the most technologically advanced submersibles in the world.

-The sinking of the submarine USS Thresher in April 1963 revealed significant limitations in the Navy’s deep-sea capabilities.
-The Navy formed the Deep Submergence Systems Project in 1964 to develop a new rescue vehicle and expand its deep ocean abilities.
-The project produced two highly capable submersibles, Mystic (DSRV 1) and Avalon (DSRV 2), that launched in the early 1970s.
+The sinking of the submarine USS Thresher (SSN 593) in April 1963 revealed significant limitations in the Navy’s deep-sea capabilities.
+The Navy formed the Deep Submergence Systems Project in 1964 to develop a new rescue vehicle.
+The project produced two highly capable submersibles, Mystic (DSRV 1) and Avalon (DSRV 2), that launched in 1970 and 1971.
 Following extensive sea trials, they entered full operational status in 1977 and served as the Navy’s primary submarine rescue system through 2008.

 The DSRVs had to hover precisely in place, a difficult task given water currents and deep ocean pressure.
 Engineers developed a special smart-vehicle system — twice as complex as the one that guided Apollo 11’s 1969 moon landing — to control the thrusters and ballast system.
 The smart system supplied such remarkable maneuverability that the DSRVs could maintain an underwater position with leeway of less than an inch.